 So, be sure to say cheese often to create a happy atmosphere.

-3. Smiling Can Help You Fight Illness
+3. It Helps You Fight Illness

 When you’re not so stressed, your immune system doesn’t work in overdrive to fight the perceived threat, which means it can focus on keeping you healthy.